allmaps/allmaps/packages/transform/README.md

 ]

 const options = {
-  maxOffsetRatio: 0.001,
+  minOffsetRatio: 0.001,
   maxDepth: 2
 }
 // We transform backward (from destination to source) and have GeoJSON input.
 // Hence `destinationIsGeographic: true` will be set automatically

-const transformer = new GcpTransformer(transformGcps7, 'polynomial')
+const transformer = new GcpTransformer(generalGcps7, 'polynomial')

 const lineStringGeoJSON = {
   type: 'LineString',